abaheer/dlp-to-drive/README.md

 $ python main.py
 ```

-to use Google Drive functionality, you will need to generate a client_secret and client_id and add those to the settings.yaml file.
+To use Google Drive functionality, you will need to generate a client_secret and client_id and add those to the settings.yaml file.
 For more information, check the [documentation](https://developers.google.com/people/quickstart/python#set_up_your_environment).

 ## Future scope

-- select directory to save files locally
+- Select directory to save files locally
-- select output file format
+- Select output file format
-- allow user to queue multiple links
+- Allow user to queue multiple links
-- conduct further testing
+- Conduct further testing